Elvis Presley - Aloha From Hawaii

 FULL CONCERT SETLIST

-Click any song to watch the official performance from the Aloha From Hawaii concert.
+Click any song to watch.
+Videos auto-play in order — sit back and enjoy the full concert.
 Honolulu International Center Arena · January 14, 1973.

 THE STORY